 Ginger Tea

 When it comes to morning sickness, ginger tea might be just the relief you’ve been looking for!
-Ginger tea is soothing and studies show that it can help reduce those pesky symptoms associated with early pregnancy, like nausea and vomiting.
+Ginger tea is soothing, and studies show it can help reduce those pesky symptoms associated with early pregnancy, like nausea and vomiting.
 Ginger has many benefits beyond this, too.
 Some of these benefits include immune system support and aid in digestion!

 Eating these foods during the first trimester is SO beneficial.